MicrosoftDocs/memdocs/sccm/core/plan-design/network/schema-extensions.md

 -   Mobile device legacy clients

--   Windows clients that are set up for Internet-only client management
+-   Windows clients that are configured for Internet-only client management

 -   Windows clients that are detected by Configuration Manager to be on the Internet